-Rexrode told the Luckett during the ceremony, "You have the greatest group of Sailors and officers in the force and a fine submarine," said Rexrode.
+"You have the greatest group of Sailors and officers in the force and a fine submarine," said Rexrode to Luckett during the ceremony.

-Luckett, a Banning, Calif.-native, has previously served as executive officer of USS Pennsylvania (GOLD) (SSBN 735) home ported in Bangor, Wash., looks forward to taking command.
+Luckett, a Banning, California native, has previously served as executive officer of USS Pennsylvania (GOLD) (SSBN 735) home ported in Bangor, Wash., looks forward to taking command.

 "There's a huge amount of potential here," said Luckett.
-Our next major milestone is to complete our readiness for warfighting and pick-up where Cmdr.
+"Our next major milestone is to complete our readiness for warfighting and pick-up where Cmdr.
 Rexrode has left off and use it to get our crew ready to deploy."

 Luckett added that taking command of Missouri is the highlight of his career.

 "I'm ecstatic to be in command of such a great ship," said Luckett.
 "I'm proud and humbled to take her on her first deployment."